DWhiteheadCode/Tracer-Abilities/README.md

 At the end of the ability, the player's health is set to its maximum value from any point in time during the duration that was rewound.

-Recall has 1 charge on a 15 second cooldown.
+Recall has 1 starting charge and 1 max charge, on a 15 second cooldown.

 Recall is bound to `E`.